What Is Clean Beauty Anyway?

 This means that these clean beauty products are often priced a lot higher than non-sustainable options.
 Sometimes, the price differences can be so high that they are cost-prohibitive for the vast majority of consumers.
 This isn’t the fault of consumers.
 It is just an unfortunate reality.

-For example - you may have found a product you love that is non-toxic, cruelty-free, vegan, ethically sourced, from a B Corporation-certified, Canadian company - and it’s a product that actually works for you and is affordable.
+For example - you may have found a product you love that is non-toxic, cruelty-free, vegan, and ethically sourced, from a B Corporation-certified, Canadian company - and it’s a product that actually works for you and is affordable.
 Sounds perfect, right?

 BUT what if this product is available only in plastic and doesn’t have a refillable or minimal packaging option that is easier to recycle than through TerraCycle?
 Do you use it up only to never buy it again because it’s not “perfect” in terms of clean beauty?